 I took this picture while taking an uber romantic walk by myself through Volkspark Friedrichshain in Berlin’s Prenzlauer Berg area, on a crisp November morning.

 Romancing Yourself.
 Are you up for the challenge ladies?
 How about you men?
 Could you get over your shyness and experience romance all on your own?
 Have you ever gone to a romantic place alone?
-Any recommendations?
-Tell me about it in the comments below.
+Tell us all about it in the comments below.